pangland/EasySeating/README.md

 ## Future Improvements
 ---
-Significant styling improvements to restaurant show and index page will be made.
-The slots and reservations tables will probably be combined because the inconveniences of a separate slots table have thus far outweighed its uses.
+Significant styling improvements to restaurant pages and profile page will be made.
+Will increase capacity for pictures that each restaurant can have and display them on the restaurant page.